-White Sox second baseman Nellie Fox banged out his 2,500th career hit, a single to center off of Baltimore’s Dave McNally.
-It came in the sixth inning of Chicago’s 4-1 win in Baltimore.
+Nellie Fox banged out his 2,500th career hit, a single to center off of Baltimore’s Dave McNally.
+The second baseman became the 40th member of the 2,500-hit club.
+The safety came in the sixth inning of Chicago’s 4-1 win in Baltimore.
 Fox would end his career with a total of 2,663 hits, and 2,470 of them came in a White Sox uniform.

 John “Blue Moon” Odom and Francisco Barrios combined to throw a no-hitter against the A’s in Oakland.
 The Sox won it, 2-1.
 It was one of the strangest no-hitters in history, as Odom and Barrios combined to walk 11 Oakland hitters!

-Odom, who walked nine A’s and departed the game 1-0 on Sal Bando, told the Chicago Tribune after the game that he was “completely out of rhythm” for his start, his first-ever against his former Oakland teammates.
+Odom, who walked nine A’s and departed the game mid at-bat (1-0) on Sal Bando, told the Chicago Tribune after the game that he was “completely out of rhythm” for his start, his first-ever against his former Oakland teammates.

 It would turn out to be the last win of Odom’s career.